High-voltage direct current: Advancements in UHVDC

 UHVDC (ultrahigh-voltage direct-current) is shaping up to be the latest technological front in high voltage DC transmission technology.
 UHVDC is defined as DC voltage transmission of above 800 kV (HVDC is generally just 100 to 800 kV).

 One of the problems with current UHVDC supergrids is that – although less than AC transmission or DC transmission at lower voltages – they still suffer from power loss as the length is extended.
 A typical loss for 800 kV lines is 2.6% over 800 km.
 Increasing the transmission voltage on such lines reduces the power loss, but until recently, the interconnectors required to bridge the segments were prohibitively expensive.
 However, with advances in manufacturing, it is becoming more and more feasible to build UHVDC lines.

-In 2010, ABB Group built the world's first 800 kV UHVDC in China.
+In 2010, ABB built the world's first 800 kV UHVDC in China.
 The Zhundong–Wannan UHVDC line with 1100 kV, 3400 km length and 12 GW capacity was completed in 2018.
 As of 2020, at least thirteen UHVDC transmission lines in China have been completed.

 While the majority of recent UHVDC technology deployment is in China, it has also been deployed in South America as well as other parts of Asia.
 In India, a 1830 km, 800 kV, 6 GW line between Raigarh and Pugalur is expected to be completed in 2019.
 In Brazil, the Xingu-Estreito line over 2076 km with 800 kV and 4 GW was completed in 2017, and the Xingu-Rio line over 2543 km with 800 kV and 4 GW was completed in 2019, both to transmit the energy from Belo Monte Dam.
 As of 2020, no UHVDC line (≥ 800 kV) exists in Europe or North America.

+A 1,100 kV link in China was completed in 2019 over a distance of 3300 km with a power capacity of 12 GW.
+With this dimension, intercontinental connections become possible which could help to deal with the fluctuations of wind power and photovoltaics.